vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/verify.md

 ![Final Scan Terminal](./images/final-scan-term.svg)

-If the the auomated scanner is being used for your event (AWS sponsored), you should also see green for your unique Id <a href="http://waflabdash.awssecworkshops.com/" target="_blank">on the WAF scanning results dashboard</a>.
+If the the automated scanner is being used for your event (AWS sponsored), you should also see green for your unique Id <a href="http://waflabdash.awssecworkshops.com/" target="_blank">on the WAF scanning results dashboard</a>.

 ![WAF Lab Centralized Dashboard](./images/waflabdash-post.png)